Trudeau says India violated Canada's sovereignty – DW – 10/17/2024

 India's government calls allegations 'preposterous'

-India on Monday dispute Canada's assertion that it had expelled the six diplomats, saying instead that it was withdrawing them from Canada because it was not confident that their safety could be guaranteed.
+India on Monday disputed Canada's assertion that it had expelled the six diplomats, saying instead that it was withdrawing them from Canada because it was not confident that their safety could be guaranteed.

-It said the allegations it was connected to the killing were "preposterous" and a "strategy of smearing India for political gains."
+It said the allegationsconnected to the killing were "preposterous" and a "strategy of smearing India for political gains."

 India also said it had asked six Canadian diplomats to leave by Saturday.